 - ½ medium jicama, peeled and diced in 1/4-inch pieces**

 - 1 medium zucchini, diced in 1/4-inch dice**

 - 4 medium tomatoes, seeded and diced into 1/4-inch dice**

 - 4 ears corn (if fresh corn is not in season, substitute 1 1/2 cups of sweet, tiny frozen corn)

 - 1 1/2 cups canned black beans, drained and rinsed

 - 1/2 cup finely chopped cilantro, plus whole cilantro leaves for garnish, if desired

 - For the dressing, combine lime juice, honey, cumin garlic and salt.
-Stir to combine.
 In a slow, steady stream, add the oils, stirring continuously with a fork or small whisk.
 Taste and add more salt and pepper, if needed.
 Set aside.

 - For the corn tortilla strips, preheat oven to 400˚F. Stack corn tortillas on a cutting board.
 Cut in half.
-Cut each stack of halves into thin strips, crosswise, about 1/4 inch thick.
+Cut each stack of halves into thin strips, widthwise, about 1/4-inch thick.

 - Transfer tortilla strips to a sheet pan.
 Drizzle with oil.
 Sprinkle with salt and toss to coat.

 - Bake for 15-20 minutes, stirring every 5 minutes, or until light golden brown and crisp.
 Set aside to cool.